markcollinscope/csharp-unit/README.md

 See later in README for contents of repo, navigation, etc.

+## Slide Presentation
+Go to the HTML-SLIDE-PRESENTATION-XDIR directory.
+See the 'tdd-csharp.html' file.
+To view as slides - simply load that file into a browser directory (control-o in Chrome).

 ## Exercises
 This presentation comes with exercises which a detailed below.